 - The subject naturally lends itself to a variety of self-paced content, such as designing different types of jewelry using custom CAD software.

-We typically see the training subscription business model in organizations with more mature training organizations.
+We typically see the training for companies’ business model in organizations with more mature training organizations.
 We also see this among companies that need a corporate training model to target enterprise-level end users expecting comprehensive training.

 3. Bundled Training